tbwebb22/gandalf-protocol/README.md

 # GandalfProtocol

+Disclaimer: This codebase requires more extensive testing before it should be deployed to mainnet.

 ## Overview
 The Gandalf protocol enables decentralized active liquidity management for Uniswap v3 with the following properties:
  - A user can buy Gandalf tokens using any amount of either of the two tokens that compose the Uniswap pool.